 In April 2002, we set out to create a God-centered curriculum that teaches Scripture in a way that unites families and children of all ages around God’s word.
 Working with a team of over two dozen Sunday school teachers, parents, illustrators, editors, and elders, Year One of the curriculum was completed in 2003 and was immediately taught in our own Sunday school ministry.
 This initial phase of testing, which included 50 additional churches spread across the country and overseas, provided invaluable feedback while Year Two of the curriculum was being written.

 In September 2005, three years and 10,000 man-hours later, the first complete edition of the curriculum was completed.
 By 2006, the number of ministries using Generations of Grace had grown to over 400.
 A revision of the curriculum began in 2012 and was completed in September 2015.
 This new edition includes greater accessibility, full color illustrations, and numerous new resources to produce an even more effective tool in the lives of teachers, children, and parents.
-Today, Generations of Grace is being used by nearly 3,000 churches, missionaries, and home school groups scattered over 30 different countries and is translated into both English and Spanish.
+Today, Generations of Grace is being used by over 3,000 churches, missionaries, and home school groups scattered over 30 different countries and is translated into both English and Spanish.

 Generations of Grace continues to encourage parents, teachers, and children in the truth of God’s Word.
 It is our prayer that lives would be impacted, hearts would be transformed, and disciples would be made through the teaching of the Bible to future generations.